-Additionally, on November 22, 2022 we appointed Chaney M. Sheffield, Jr. to serve as a director on our Board with a term expiring at the 2023 Annual Meeting.
-Mr. Sheffield is included in the slate of the ten nominees for election as directors at the 2023 Annual Meeting.
+As a result of Berry's continuing focus on Board refreshment efforts, during fiscal 2023 the Board appointed Chaney M. Sheffield, Jr., Meredith R. Harper, and Peter T. Thomas as independent directors.
+Additionally, we appointed Kevin Kwilinski to serve as a director on our Board, effective October 2, 2023 when he was also appointed as CEO of the Company, with a term expiring at the 2024 Annual Meeting.
+All are included in the slate of the eleven nominees for election as directors at the 2024 Annual Meeting.